mars0i/masonclj/doc/masonclj/README.md

 ## To get started with masonclj

-You'll need Clojure, Leiningen, MASON, and Java.
+You'll need Clojure, Leiningen (or another build tool), MASON, and Java.

-Add a dependency to `mars0i/masonclj "0.2.0"` (or whatever is the latest release version) in your Leiningen project.clj, or the equivalent for whatever build management system you're using.
-For Leingingen, add `[mars0i/masonclj "0.1.0"]` to the `:dependencies` vector in project.clj.
-Replace "0.1.0" with whatever is the latest release version in the project.clj in the masonclj repo.
+Add a dependency to `mars0i/masonclj "0.2.0"` (or whatever is the latest release version) to `:dependencies` in your Leiningen project.clj, or the equivalent for whatever build management system you're using.

 Eventually, I'll upload masonclj to Clojars, and at that point, running `lein deps` should automatically install masonclj.
 Before that, you